 The Importance of ERP System Integration

-Within an enterprise, there are many different systems and processes that help manage the many facets of an organization.
+Within an enterprise, many different systems and processes help manage the many facets of an organization.

 ERP software is designed to simplify and centralize specific business processes, such as purchasing, inventory management, and customer relationship management (CRM), and it can be paired with other business modules to facilitate finance and human capital management processes, for instance.